zhihanyang2022/pytorch-ppo/README.md

 In this repo, I minimally but very carefully implemented PPO-Clip in PyTorch, without parallelism.
 It has been very time-consuming since there are many details to get right, even though I had stable-baselines3 as a reference.

-Now, it's working very well and converges very stably within a minute on CartPole-v0 and Pendulum-v0.
-It also works just fine for a harder environment like HalfCheetah-v3.
+Now, it's working very well and converges very stably within 2-3 minutes on CartPole-v0 and Pendulum-v0 (100k steps).
+It reaches good performance on HalfCheetah-v3 (1M steps) using 2 hours.

 CartPole-v0             |  Pendulum-v0 | HalfCheetah-v3
 :-------------------------:|:-------------------------:|:-------------------------:|